Platform Tips

 Webex Interview Tips for 2026: What I Learned After Bombing Round One on Webex

-InterviewMan runs as a desktop overlay though. not a browser extension. marcus hosted a webex call, i shared my application window with the overlay going, and he saw nothing. tried full screen sharing. still nothing. then marcus goes "wait hold on" and pulls up the recording because he records everything, scrubs frame by frame, that is just marcus being marcus. nothing in the recording either. twelve bucks a month.
+we built InterviewMan as a desktop overlay, not a browser extension. my roommate hosted a webex call, i shared my application window with our overlay going, and he saw nothing. tried full screen sharing. still nothing. then my roommate goes "wait hold on" and pulls up the recording because he records everything, scrubs frame by frame, that is just him being him. nothing in the recording either. twelve bucks a month.

 Ready to Ace Your Next Interview?